Does Skipping Breakfast Cause Diabetes and Weight Gain?

 Is breakfast right for you?

 Whether or not you consume breakfast is not really a major issue.
 But if you do choose to skip breakfast, rest assured it won't cause you to get diabetes and won't cause you to stop losing weight.
-If you do intermittent fasting and delay your first meal until later in the day, you will probably see some real positive benefit when it comes to insulin resistance and weight loss.
+If you do intermittent fasting and delay your first meal until later in the day, you will probably see some real positive benefit when it comes to Fat Storing Hormone resistance and weight loss.

 - Data from the studies on this subject are largely manipulated and misinterpreted.
 They lead us to believe myths that are simply not supported by science.